Ashvanth11/engagement-recognition/README.md

 ### Step 3: Train the Model

-Train the CNN model using model.py:
+Train the CNN model using model.py.

-python model.py

 The model architecture is defined in the get_model function, and the trained model is saved in the modelpath directory.

 ### Step 4: Evaluate the Model

-Evaluate the trained model on the test dataset using evaluate.py:
+Evaluate the trained model on the test dataset using evaluate.py.

-python evaluate.py

 Evaluation results are saved in the Results directory.